 Duke University Chapel also has a robust worship life, including Thursday Choral Vespers, Sunday morning worship, and Sunday afternoon traditional Choral Evensong.
 Learn more about Duke Chapel worship opportunities by visiting the Chapel website.

 Would you like to participate in worship as a lector, worship leader, or communion server?
-Contact Tyler Ung.
+Contact Christina Hershey.

 Music and Dance Ensembles

-Divinity School worship includes diverse expressions of Christian worship, with the leadership from the Goodson organ, Gospel choir, or Chapel Band.
+Divinity School worship includes diverse expressions of Christian worship, including the Goodson organ, Gospel Choir, or Chapel Band.
 The Sacred Dance ensemble offers inspiration through liturgical dance.
 Participation in these ensembles is open to singers, musicians, and dancers of all abilities.
 Students share leadership for the Chapel Band, Gospel Choir, and Sacred Dance.

 To learn more: